Timothy-Coulter/backtest_base_1/docs/configuration.md

 - **Performance**: Only `PerformanceAnalyzer` should consume `PerformanceConfig`.

 To preserve separation of concerns, components receive only the relevant slice of the snapshot and should never rewrite it.

+### Read-only Component Views

+Downstream components no longer receive the mutable `BacktesterConfig` object.
+Instead, helper functions in `backtester.core.config` build frozen dataclasses:

+- `build_data_config_view`, `build_portfolio_config_view`, `build_execution_config_view`,
+  and `build_risk_config_view` yield immutable snapshots that mirror the active run.
+- `GeneralPortfolio`, `SimulatedBroker`, `RiskControlManager`, and the strategy orchestrator only consume these views, so attempts to mutate configuration at runtime now raise `dataclasses.FrozenInstanceError`.

+This guarantees that once a backtest starts, every component sees the exact same inputs that were logged via the configuration diff helper.

+### Config Diff Logging

+`BacktestRunConfig` snapshots are compared using `backtester.core.config_diff`.
+On engine initialisation the diff between the global defaults and the CLI/programmatic overrides is logged, and each call to `BacktestEngine.run_backtest` logs an INFO-level summary whenever per-run overrides are applied.
+Combine this with the `run_id` logging context for reproducible audits.

 ## Validation